 Digital transformation is changing the old paradigms and ways of managing suppliers.
 New collaborative models are disrupting and changing entire suppliers’ chains.
 Quality of supplier is becoming more important than the costs of provided services.
 What matters is an ability to actively innovate, collaborative style of relationship, where customer and supplier are working on mutual benefits.

-Course length: 1 day including the exam for certification.
+Course length: 1 day including an exam for certification.

 Registration: On-line registry form is HERE.

 Overview: This course presents a managerial level overview of the latest development in collaborative models and its impacts on the management of suppliers.
 Long-time used models based on Service levels definitions and regular reporting is bow extended by new approaches, where the quality of suppliers is analysed from opportunities created, new capabilities and innovations provided to the organization.
 Digital transformation projects are changing existing models, disrupting “this is how we do it for years”.
 Digital transformation has implications also to the ways, how organizations have to re-assess their actual IT suppliers into new ecosystems of collaborative networks, where the role of the supplier is moving from passive role (Request and control) to the proactive, ever-improving model Innovate and analyse.
 SFIA skill codes: Sourcing SORC 2-7, Supplier Management SUPP 2-7, IT Contract management ITCM 3-6.

 Prerequisites: No pre-requisites, possessing the overview of traditional service delivery models is suitable, however, the course is providing the quick recap of frequently used models, before the new body of knowledge is presented to the delegates.